Syntomic cohomology of Morava K-theory: Algebraic K-theory and topological cyclic homology

 It remains only to check that $\kappa$ is $v_{n+1}^{a_{n+1}}$-torsion free on the $\mathrm{E}_2$-page of the motivic spectral sequence.
 For this, consider the composite map (with some bigraded suspensions ommitted)

-where the first map in the composite is the iterated Bockstein and the second is projection on to the quotient.
-By Lemma~\ref{lem:redshift-final} below, it then suffices to check that the unit is $v_{n+1}$-torsion free in $\pi_*\gr^*_{\mot} \TC(k(n)) / (p,v_1,\cdots,v_{n})$, which is exactly Theorem~\ref{thm:unital-syntomic-redshift}. \end{proof}
+of $\gr_{\ev}^*\bS$-modules, where the first map in the composite is the iterated Bockstein and the second is projection on to the quotient.
+By Lemma~\ref{lem:redshift-final} below, it then suffices to check that the unit is $v_{n+1}$-torsion free in $\pi_*\gr^*_{\mot} \TC(k(n)) / (p,v_1,\cdots,v_{n})$, which is exactly Theorem~\ref{thm:unital-syntomic-redshift}.